-Pit your Medjool dates and place in food processor along with water, vanilla extract, and salt.
+Pit your Medjool dates and place a bowl along with the water, let soak for at least 15 minutes.
+Drain the dates from water and place in a food processor along with plant milk, vanilla extract, and salt.
 Pulse until a smooth paste is formed.
 You can add more water if needed.
 Set in the fridge to cool down.

-Chop the chocolate into small pieces and place about 70% of it in a glass bowl.
+Place about 70% of your chopped dark chocolate in a glass bowl.
 Save the rest.

 Place your bowl in the microwave and melt in 30 seconds intervals.
 Stirring with a silicone spatula in between each 30 sec.

 Once your chocolate is melted ( it should take around 3x30sec) stir to cool it down a little.
 Add the remaining chopped chocolate.
 Stir well, until all smooth.

 Pour a teaspoon (or more if needed) of melted chocolate into each pocket of your mold.

 With a brush bring the chocolate to the side and make sure to cover well.
 Don't let any gap, otherwise, the filling is going to leak.
 Let sit in the fridge for a couple minutes.

 Once the chocolate is set, add a teaspoon of your date mixture to each pocket of the mold.
 Make sure to leave an empty space so you can close your chocolate bonbons with the final layer.